ninnakin/RegressionModels/Course_project.md

 - Investigate outliers?
 - Remove effect of weight and plot mpg for automatic/manual to show that we can't see a difference
-- Write executive summary
-- Expand on the diagnostocs of the model
+- Expand on the diagnostics of the model